If you answer many online writing job ads off Craigslist or any of the big writer job boards, you’ve probably noticed something:

 This is what I learned:

 Nearly all online writing job posters on the big sites are dysfunctional.

 There’s something about their gig that smells like yesterday’s milk.

 Maybe it’ll be something you can tolerate.
 But all too often, it won’t be worth the trouble.

 If there’s a bit of a silver lining, it’s that there are a few decent online writing job boards out there.
-In fact, our Freelance Writers Den has a members-only, junk-free job board that exclusively posts high-paying opportunities from respected employers.
+In fact, our Freelance Writers Den has a direct referral program that exclusively posts high-paying opportunities from respected employers.
 FlexJobs is another one of the few high-quality job boards with opportunities for writers.